IBM/aspera-cli/docs/README.md

 Some actions may require the use of a graphical tool:

 - A browser for Aspera on Cloud authentication (web auth method)
-- A text editor for configuration file edition
+- A text editor for editing the configuration file

-By default, `ascli` assumes that a graphical environment is available on Windows, and on other systems, rely on the presence of the `DISPLAY` environment variable.
+By default, `ascli` assumes that a graphical environment is available on Windows; on other systems, it relies on the presence of the `DISPLAY` environment variable.
-It is also possible to force the graphical mode with option `ui` :
+It is also possible to force the graphical mode with option `ui`:

-- `--ui=graphical` forces a graphical environment, a browser will be opened for URLs or a text editor for file edition.
+- `--ui=graphical` forces a graphical environment: a browser is opened for URLs, or a text editor for files.
 - `--ui=text` forces a text environment, the URL or file path to open is displayed on terminal.

 ### Logging, Debugging